 WhatsApp is a simple yet powerful messaging application that is always in the top charts.
 It is perhaps the most popular instant messaging client on various platforms, be it iPhone (iOS), Android or Windows Phone.
 Recently, a friend of mine asked a question on how to add a WhatsApp share button to WordPress.
-Well, the good thing is that it is indeed possible to add a WhatsApp sharing button to WordPress and doing that is really easy.
+Well, the good thing is that it is indeed possible to add a WhatsApp button to WordPress and doing that is really easy.
 Read on to find out how to do this.

 Adding a “Share this on WhatsApp” button